 Many of our employees also make a personal commitment.
 They can get involved in two special fundraising campaigns:

 Many Deka employees volunteer their personal time and provide support for non-profit organisations, schools and sports clubs, for example.
 We want to encourage this commitment.
 As part of the “Deka – Engagiert vor Ort” campaign (Deka – making a local commitment), employees can apply for EUR 1,000 each year for “their” project.
-Deka provides support for 25 projects each year and will continue to do so in 2021.
+Deka provides support for 25 projects each year and will continue to do so also in 2022.

 Deutsche Krebshilfe/Deutsche KinderKrebshilfe e.V.
 (German Cancer Aid/German Children’s Cancer Aid)

 The fight against cancer is as important to us as the fight against child poverty.
 In this fight, we have combined our social commitment with the game of golf: Since 2001 we have supported the charity tournament series for the benefit of the Deutsche Krebshilfe and Deutsche KinderKrebshilfe.
 2021, this funding was extended until 2024.
 And you need prizes if you are putting on tournaments: We provide the winning prizes for the entire series – approximately 130 tournaments.

 2022, a total of 120 tournaments were played despite the ongoing Covid 19 pandemic.
 Around 7,000 golfers took part.
 In total, around 270,000 euros were raised.
 The entire donation proceeds directly benefit DKH.

 The 41st charity tournament series started on March 26 and ended on Octobre 1st 2022.